kFo/reference/expressions.rst

 Constructors, Projections, and Matching
 =======================================

-Lean foundation, the *Calculus of Inductive Constructions*, supports the declaration of *inductive types*.
+Lean's foundation, the *Calculus of Inductive Constructions*, supports the declaration of *inductive types*.
 Such types can have any number of *constructors*, and an associated *eliminator* (or *recursor*).
 Inductive types with one constructor, known as *structures*, have *projections*.
 The full syntax of inductive types is described in :doc:`declarations`, but here we describe some syntactic elements that facilitate their use in expressions.

 When Lean can infer the type of an expression and it is an inductive type with one constructor, then one can write ``⟨a1, a2, ..., an⟩`` to apply the constructor without naming it.
 For example, ``⟨a, b⟩`` denotes ``prod.mk a b`` in a context where the expression can be inferred to be a pair, and ``⟨h₁, h₂⟩`` denotes ``and.intro h₁ h₂`` in a context when the expression can be inferred to be a conjunction.
 The notation will nest constructions automatically, so ``⟨a1, a2, a3⟩`` is interpreted as ``prod.mk a1 (prod.mk a2 a3)`` when the expression is expected to have a type of the form ``α1 × α2 × α3``.
 (The latter is interpreted as ``α1 × (α2 × α3)``, since the product associates to the right.)